albmezcua-zz/sis-java-test/README.md

 Once the application is running in the docker container you can now start to use the application.
 There are 3 different endpoints, all of them are secured so it needs to send some details in the headers

-For reference you can consult football_teams.sql to see database structure and data.
+For reference you can consult football_teams.sql to see database structure and data and also it has been provided a postman collection under the root project.
+(FootballTeamsAPI.postman_collection)

 ```
 Use below one as valid headers for authorization